Capital Defender Summer Internship Program

 Access to a car is required for this internship, public transportation is not viable in many of our office locations.

 Each intern is responsible for travel to Lubbock, Texas for orientation on May 29-30 and then for their travel to their office location.
+Interns will be working at their assigned trial office for a 10-week period.

 Accepted interns are eligible for a $2,500 stipend to assist with the costs of travel or housing.
 It is the responsibility of each accepted intern to research and consider the consequences of accepting this stipend in relation to other sources of funding they may have or seek for the summer.